gunayus/springio-19/README.md

 }
 ```

-edit 'application.properties' file so that server port and configuration repository is defined
+edit 'application.properties' file so that server port and configuration repository is defined.

 ```
 spring.application.name=config-service